henriquevsj/stream-chat-react-native-Public/README.md

 ## DAST

+**Owasp Zap**
 For the DAST analysis, Owasp Zap was chosen because it is free to use and delivers good results despite sometimes generating false positives.
 This way, a real-time scan was carried out by Owasp Zap of the APK running using the Android Studio environment.
 For that:

 1 - I ran an android device using Android Studio

-2 - I configured the proxy manually so that Owasp Zap could make the necessary captures, including installing the dynamic certificate provided by Owasp Zap.
+2 - Configure the proxy manually so that Owasp Zap could make the necessary captures, including installing the dynamic certificate provided by Owasp Zap.

-3 - I identified possible captures in real time that could be explored in more detail.
+3 - And identified possible captures in real time that could be explored in more detail.

 Link: [Owasp Zap](https://www.zaproxy.org/)

+Problems and observations:
+The intention at this point was to perform a real-time Proxy scan of the application, but for some reason I was unsuccessful as the application stopped working when I used the proxy and the Zap certificate.

+**qark**

+Due to the problems faced with the analysis carried out with Owasp Zap, I decided to use an approach to analyzing the binary itself.
+Using LinkedIn's qark I obtained a more complete analysis, for this:

+1- Run: pip install qark

+2- Run: qark --sdk-path /Users/henriquevieira/Library/Android/sdk --apk /Users/henriquevieira/Downloads/stream-chat-android-ui-components-sample-release/stream-chat-android- ui-components-sample-demo-release.apk

+3- Open and analyze the generated file